 The story of Chinese shadows, a centuries-old game that uses light

-From an early age we are amazed by those who, with nothing short of magical abilities, manage to bring incredible stories to life using their hands and a light, projecting Chinese shadows onto a white wall.
-And we thought we'd tell you the story of this art that lives only thanks to the play of light, the ones we like so much.
+From an early age, we are amazed by those who, with magical skill, manage to bring incredible stories to life using their hands and a light, projecting shadow puppets onto a white wall.
+And we decided to tell you the story of this art that lives only thanks to light play, the kind we love so much.

-Chinese shadow puppets , as the name suggests, were born more than 2000 years ago in China or Indonesia (the true geographical origin is not known) and were a theatrical show that came to life on street carts that traveled across countries.
-The Chinese shadow theater entertained children and adults who, through a white screen, could admire a story told through shadows.
-The images appeared larger than they actually were, thanks to a powerful light source and the distance or otherwise of the artist from the screen.
+Shadow puppets, as the name suggests, originated over 2000 years ago in China or Indonesia (the true geographical origin is unknown) and were a theatrical show that came to life on traveling carts that journeyed through villages.
+The Chinese shadow puppet theater entertained children and adults who, through a white screen, could admire a story told through shadows.
+The images appeared larger than they actually were, thanks to a powerful light source and the artist's distance from the screen.

-At the time, shadows were projected in the theater with the help of wooden figures representing finely crafted marionettes, almost as if they were made of lace.
-The lighting was entrusted to candles and oil lamps: lights and actors were placed behind the projection surface so that the public could not directly see the acting.
+At the time, the shadows were projected in the theater with the aid of wooden figures representing finely crafted puppets, almost resembling lace.
+The lighting was provided by candles and oil lamps: lights and actors were positioned behind the projection screen so that the audience would not directly see the performance.

-This genre of theater arrived in Europe only in the 18th century and, especially in recent years, many things have changed thanks to modern technologies.
+This type of theater arrived in Europe only in the 18th century and, especially in recent years, many things have changed thanks to modern technologies.

-The electric current has favored the use of light bulbs , brighter than candles and oil lamps, which are able to project the scene larger and with greater intensity, as well as with a more stable light but, on the other hand, it has caused the loss of some of that magical atmosphere that characterized the game.
+Electricity has favored the use of light bulbs, brighter than candles and oil lamps, which can project the scene larger and with greater intensity, as well as with a more stable light.
+However, it has also caused a bit of that magical atmosphere that characterized the game to be lost.

-This beloved and appreciated art form can also be made at home , to keep children entertained.
+This beloved and appreciated art form can also be made at home, to entertain children.
 The ideal environment to stage this activity is a dark room, and all you will need is a bare wall and an adjustable table lamp.
-The light must be positioned precisely so as to perfectly illuminate the wall, at a distance of at least one meter.
-The hands, in turn, must be exactly in front of the light source, always one meter from the wall.
-The closer your hands are to the lamp, the larger the shadows created will be.
+The light must be precisely positioned to perfectly illuminate the wall, at a distance of at least one meter.
+The hands, in turn, must be exactly in front of the light source, still one meter from the wall.
+The closer the hands are to the lamp, the larger the created shadows will be.

-A fun game that can bring family or friends together perhaps on a different night out than usual or as entertainment for some children's birthday party.
+A fun game that can bring together family or friends, perhaps for a different kind of evening than usual, or as entertainment for a children's birthday party.

 2 comments